Temporary Disaster-Related Exemptions2024-07-09T16:14:58-05:00

 TEMPORARY DISASTER-RELATED EXEMPTIONS

-Individuals and businesses who suffered property damage as a result of the 2023 wildfires may be eligible for a temporary exemption.
+Individuals and businesses who suffered property damage as a result of the severe storms and flooding that began April 26, 2024 or as a result of Hurricane Beryl may be eligible for a temporary exemption.

 Tax Code Section 11.35 allows for a chief appraiser to determine if a property qualifies for a temporary exemption based on a damage assessment rating of Level I, II, III, or IV.
 The exemption applies only to qualified property, which includes improvements to real property, business personal property, and manufactured homes used as a dwelling.
 The amount of the exemption is determined by multiplying the property’s improvement value, after applying the assessment rating, to a fraction comprised of the days remaining in the tax year after the governor has declared a disaster divided by 365.